Ibodan/RumbleEnhancerOculus/README.md

 ## RumbleEnhancerOculus

-BeatSaber haptic feedback system overhaul for oculus touch controller
+BeatSaber haptic feedback system overhaul for Oculus Touch controller

-With this plugin, you can change haptic textures separtely for all type of events so far in game.
+With this plugin, you can change haptic textures separately for all type of events so far in game.
 Though this plugin realizes things by whole different approach from original RumbleEnhancer, I choose this name.
 I don't want people to confused.
+The name also means it is alternative of RumbleEnhancer.
+Meaningless to install both.

 ### Notice